- Our Philosophy

 - A home inspection reports on conditions during the inspection.
 Conditions change.
 A system or component that functions during the inspection may fail immediately after the inspection.
 This is especially true of intermittent defects.

 - A home inspection includes specific systems and components.
 Please refer to the Home Inspections page for a description of systems and components included in your home inspection.
-Click here to go to the North Carolina Home Inspector License Board website to find out more about home inspections in North Carolina.
+Click here to find out more about the Florida home inspection Standard of Practice.

 - A home inspection focuses on finding most major defects.
 We define a major defect as one that may cost more than $1,000 to address when a qualified and licensed contractor performs the work, or one that presents a significant threat of serious bodily injury during normal daily use.
 We may report minor defects, at our discretion.